Dr Rowena Packer

 - Miss Gina Bryson: MRes 2022-2023 (Passed with Distinction): Exploring the long-term welfare consequences of designer crossbreed dog acquisitions in the UK (co-supervised with Dr Dan O'Neill, funded by Kennel Club Charitable Trust)

-- Miss Michelle Farrow: MRes 2021-2023 (Passed with Merit): Online health research by companion animal caregivers: threat or opportunity for animal welfare? (co-supervised with Dr Dan O'Neill)
+- Miss Michelle Farrow: MRes 2021-2023 (Passed with Merit): Online health research by companion animal caregivers: threat or opportunity for animal welfare? (co-supervised with Dr Dan O'Neill).
+Now working as a Research Assistant at CVS.

-- Miss Olivia Edgar-Price: MRes 2021-2022 (Passed with Distinction): Exploring risk factors for visually-mediated abnormal repetitive behaviours in the domestic dog (co-supervised with Dr Maria Diez-Leon)
+- Miss Olivia Edgar-Price: MRes 2021-2022 (Passed with Distinction): Exploring risk factors for visually-mediated abnormal repetitive behaviours in the domestic dog (co-supervised with Dr Maria Diez-Leon).
+Now studying Veterinary Science at University of Bristol.

 - Miss Erin Burnett: UFAW Animal Welfare Student Scholarship 2021.
-Now completing a veterinary degree at University of Nottingham.
+Now working in general veterinary practice.

 - Dr Sarah Finnegan: PhD 2017-2021: Investigating the potential of non-invasive seizure forecasting in canine epilepsy (co-supervised by Prof Lucy Asher, Dr Monica Daley, Prof Holger Volk).
 Now working in general veterinary practice.